Macmillan Professionals Excellence Awards

 The awards allow us to bring to life our unique spirit by showcasing not just what Macmillan professionals do, but how they do it – with heart, with strength, and with ambition.

-There are many reasons to nominate a professional or team for an award:
+There are many reasons to nominate a Macmillan Professional or team for an Excellence Award:

 - Gain industry-level recognition for an individual or team among their professional community, peers and the public.